b18050/OS-Algorithms/README.md

 # OS Algorithms
- Here is the code for various Operating System Algorithms.
+ Here are the codes for various Operating System Algorithms. in C++ or Python3